 Should you require any equipment such as hoists, Millercare in Preston (telephone 01772 788128 / www.millercare.co.uk) will deliver direct to the cottage prior to your arrival.

 The best way to discover if what we have at Barnacre is suitable for you is to contact us.
-I would much rather discuss in details your requirements than discover when a guest arrives, (unfortunately we did not have 2 raised toilet seats that one group of guests requested on arrival)- that we have not got what you need!
-We do have two 'proper' plastic, moveable, sturdy, shower chairs that we can put into the cottages for you - if you let us know.
+I would much rather discuss in details your requirements than discover when a guest arrives that we have not got what you need.
+Unfortunately, we did not have two raised toilet seats that one group of guests requested on arrival, but we do have two proper plastic, moveable, sturdy, shower chairs that we can put into the cottages for you, if you let us know.